Optimal Diffusion Auctions: Optimal Diffusion Mechanisms

 \begin{theorem} $k$-PWM is IR and IC. \end{theorem}

-\begin{proof} (1) For IR, it can be easily observed that in $k$-PWM, a buyer's payment is 0 or the same as Myerson's mechanism, which always ensures non-negative utility when the buyer reports a true valuation.
+\begin{proof} (1) For IR, in $k$-PWM, a buyer's payment is 0 or the same as Myerson's mechanism, which always ensures non-negative utility when the buyer reports a true valuation.

 (2) For IC, first, if $i$ misreports her valuation for any report of $r_i'$, she may (i) change nothing, (ii) lose the item with 0 utility, or (iii) win the item with negative utility.
+It means that for any buyer $i$ and any possible neighbor set $r_i'$ she may report, reporting her truth valuation $v_i$ will maximize her utility.
 Hence, we only need to check whether a buyer $i$ wants to invite fewer other buyers.
-Suppose buyer $i$ reports $r_i' \subset r_i$ rather than $r_i$, then (i) if the number of valid buyers does not change, then buyer $i$'s utility will not change, either; (ii) if the number of valid buyers decreases, let the number of valid buyers be $m'$ when reporting $r_i'$ and be $m$ when reporting $r_i$ ($m > m'$). \begin{enumerate} \item[(a)] if $m'>k$, then if the original winner is still valid, the allocation and payment of all buyers will not change; otherwise, there is no winner. \item[(b)] if $m'<k$, then the utility of buyer $i$ will be 0. \item[(c)] if $m'=k$, there are two possibilities.
+Suppose buyer $i$ reports $v_i$ and $r_i' \subset r_i$, then (i) if the number of valid buyers does not change, buyer $i$'s utility will not change, either; (ii) if the number of valid buyers decreases, let the number of valid buyers be $m'$ when reporting $r_i'$ and be $m$ when reporting $r_i$. \begin{enumerate} \item[(a)] If $m'<k$, then the utility of buyer $i$ will be 0. \item[(b)] If $m' \geq k$, there are two possibilities.
 If $i$ was not the $k$-partial potential winner, she still cannot be the winner and gets 0 utility.
-If $i$ was the $k$-partial potential winner, she can still be the winner.
-Since we have already given her the minimal $k$-partial potential payment, she cannot have a lower payment in this case. \end{enumerate} $i$ cannot get higher utility in all cases, so $k$-PWM is IC. \end{proof}
+If $i$ was the $k$-partial potential winner, since we have already given her the minimal $k$-partial potential payment, she cannot have a lower payment. \end{enumerate} Therefore, we conclude that the $k$-PWM mechanism is IC. \end{proof}